 Vienna’s newest opera house is actually its oldest.
 The Theater an der Wien began life over two centuries ago as a venue for all sorts of musical entertainment.

-- A colourful history that dates back to 1801
+- Colourful history dates back to 1801

-- A fully-fledged modern opera house since 2006
+- Fully-fledged modern opera house since 2006

 - See also: